Church-Plugins/cp-library/README.md

 * Feature: Add tool to merge duplicate speakers.
 * Enhancement: Better handling for multisite
 * Enhancement: Add API Key support for SermonAudio
+* Enhancement: Add show-all parameter to podcast feed to show all sermons

 #### 1.4.0
 * Enhancement: Add integration for SermonAudio